drdanio/eve-simple-esi/README.md

 	```python
 	ESI.gui_auth()
 	```
-	The builtin webserver starts only when needed for authorization and automatically shutdown when no authorization jobs found
+	The builtin webserver starts only when needed for authorization and automatically shuts down when no authorization jobs found